MartinLabs/generator-martinlabs/README.md

 # generator-martinlabs [![NPM version][npm-image]][npm-url]
-> Generates a CRUD based on a MySQL database schema located on your computer, using Java and Vue, we use this generator for production comercial large systems, open a issue to suggest an improvement :)
+> Generates a CRUD based on a MySQL database schema located on your computer, with Java and Vue.

+This generator is used to build comercial large systems, open a issue to suggest an improvement :)

 ## Installation